articW/PythonLogger/README.md

 > Windows versions of python are installed with two executables, `python.exe` (Windowed) and `pythonw.exe` (Windoless).
 By default, both extensions are added to PATH variable.

 ##### **How to stop the running script**
-For testing purposes, the script is configured to stop running when the "ESC" key is pressed on the client.
-This is defined by the "on_release" function and controlled by "start_keyboard_listener".
+For testing purposes, the script is set to stop running when the "ESC" key is pressed on the client.
+This behavior is defined by the "on_release" function and controlled by "start_keyboard_listener".

 To change this behavior, simply remove the `on_release=on_release` parameter from the "start_keyboard_listener" function.
 Then, to stop the running script, it will be necessary to kill the process manually.

 #### Known limitations
 - The network interface is based on Sockets.
-So, a script can only receive one connection per time.
+Therefore, a script can only receive one connection at a time.
-- The "SECRET" value is used only to avoid bots and crawlers to easily communicate with server-side Script.
-There is no need to be encrypted/hashed.
+- The "SECRET" value is used solely to prevent bots and crawlers from easily communicating with the server-side Script.
+There is no need for encryption/hashing.
 - I'm not a professional software developer, so the code may not be perfect.
 I apologize for any shortcomings, but I've put a lot of effort into making it as effective as possible.
 I hope y'all find it useful.

 ### Video presentation